Thabo Sefolosha: Early life

-Sefolosha was born in Vevey, Switzerland to Patrick Sefolosha, a Black South African musician, and Christine Sefolosha (née Beck), a Swiss artist.
+Sefolosha was born on 2 May 1984 in Vevey, Switzerland to Patrick Sefolosha, a South African musician, and Christine Sefolosha (née Beck), a Swiss artist.
 Sefolosha speaks French, Italian, and English.

 Professional career

 Early years (2001–2006)

 Sefolosha was invited to join the junior Swiss national basketball team, and at age 17, he began a professional career with Vevey Riviera Basket, in Switzerland's top domestic league.
 On a team trip to France, Sefolosha was approached by a French talent scout to play with Élan Chalon in the premier pro league in France.

 Sefolosha spent his first year in Chalon-sur-Saône playing with the junior under-21 squad, which traveled alongside the senior club.
-The following year (2002–03), he earned a rotation spot on the senior club, where he played 30 games and averaged 4.0 points, 3.5 rebounds and 1.0 assists per game.
+The following year (2002–03), Sefolosha earned a rotation spot on the senior club, where he played 30 games and averaged 4.0 points, 3.5 rebounds and 1.0 assists per game.

-The following season, Sefolosha earned a starting spot on the senior team, which he helped lead to a third-place finish in the French league, where his team advanced to the playoffs semifinals.
+The following season, Sefolosha earned a starting spot on the senior team, which he helped lead to a third-place finish in the French league and his team advanced to the playoffs semifinals.
 During the season, Sefolosha averaged 9.4 points, 7.0 rebounds, and 1.0 steal in 30.7 minutes per game.

 Before the start of his fourth season with Élan Chalon, a contract dispute between Sefolosha and the team arose.
 Sefolosha's agent and the team president could not reach an agreement on a new contract, so Sefolosha signed with Italian team Angelico Biella.
 "Last summer, I had the chance to re-negotiate my contract with the club.
 We were supposed to reach an agreement, but when my agent and the president started talking, they couldn't agree on a contract.
 They wanted to keep me, but at the same time I had this offer from Italy.
 That's when I decided that the best thing for my career was to play in Biella.
 Yes, there was a little bit of trouble, but in the end it was OK."